HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 The DNS names requested for one or multiple SANs need to point to this server and any server which is configured in DNS (or behind a load-balancer) needs to be able to reply to the ACME challenge sent via the ACME protocol to Domino to host.

-The CertMgr server stores the challenge information in `certstore.nsf` and other servers in the Domino domain can read the challenge data and present it.
+CertMgr server stores the challenge information in `certstore.nsf` and other servers in the Domino domain can read the challenge data and present it.

 ### CertMgr DSAPI filter